sanchestep/predict_articles_shares/README.md

 # predict_articles_shares
 Analysing Kaggle dataset of online articles and predicting number of shares

+In a  hypothetical situation, that can be useful for an online news company to know how to spend budget to promote articles.
+This data analysis project may help to predict how many shares an article would have.

 Kaggle dataset: https://www.kaggle.com/datasets/srikaranelakurthy/online-news-popularity.

 Its size 39644 rows, 61 columns.